jsia5678/chartink_dashboard_angelone/README.md

 # Chartink Backtesting Dashboard

-A comprehensive web-based backtesting dashboard for Chartink scanner signals using multiple data sources for maximum reliability and coverage.
+A clean, minimal backtesting dashboard for Chartink scanner signals.
+Ready for your new data source integration.

 ## Features

 - **CSV Upload**: Upload Chartink scanner signals directly via drag-and-drop interface
-- **Multi-Source Data**: Uses NSE unofficial API, Alpha Vantage, Yahoo Finance, and mock data fallbacks
-- **Advanced Backtesting**: Support for Stop Loss, Target Profit, and time-based exits
+- **Simple Backtesting**: Hold positions for N days and calculate returns
-- **Performance Metrics**: Win rate, drawdown, risk-reward ratio, and more
+- **Performance Metrics**: Win rate, total trades, average return, best/worst trade
-- **Interactive Charts**: Equity curve and returns distribution visualization
 - **Export Results**: Download backtest results to CSV format
-- **Smart Fallbacks**: Automatically switches between data sources for maximum coverage
 - **Railway Ready**: Easy deployment on Railway.com with no server management

 ## Quick Start

-### 1. Data Sources (No API Credentials Required!)
+### 1. Clean Codebase

-This dashboard works out of the box with multiple data sources:
-- **NSE Unofficial API**: Free historical data for Indian stocks
-- **Yahoo Finance**: Free historical data for global stocks
-- **Alpha Vantage**: Optional free tier (25 requests/day)
-- **Mock Data**: Realistic test data for missing stocks

-**Optional**: Add Alpha Vantage API key for additional coverage (get free key from [alphavantage.co](https://www.alphavantage.co/support/#api-key))
+This dashboard has been cleaned of all complex data source integrations and is ready for your new software integration.

 ### 2. Upload Your Chartink CSV